-Razdaan Pass is a high mountain pass at an elevation of 3.543m (11,624ft) above the sea level, located in north Kashmir’s Bandipora district, in India.
+Razdaan Pass is a high mountain pass at an elevation of 3.543m (11,624ft) above the sea level, located in Jammu and Kashmir, India.
 It’s one of the scariest roads in the world.
-The road is winding and bordered by a drop of hundreds of meters unprotected by guardrails.

 Pic: Gurez Hut